CWRUChielLab/axographio/README.rst

 to these files with AxoGraph X.

-Python is a powerful and easy to use general purpose programming language (see http://python.org for more details).
-There are many useful Python libraries available for scientific data analysis and data visualization such as scipy, matplotlib and Mayavi.
+Python is a powerful and easy to use general purpose programming language (see https://python.org for more details).
+There are many useful Python libraries available for scientific data analysis and data visualization such as SciPy, Matplotlib and Mayavi.

 This package provides a simple interface for loading AxoGraph data files into a Python program or interactive session.
 If you want to analyze data you